Indiana’s TinderBox Rolls Out New Brand, Plans to Hire 200+ at Global Headquarters

 Today’s news comes on the heels of Governor Mike Pence’s announcement last week to invest $1 billion in innovation and entrepreneurship in Indiana over the next 10 years.
 During remarks at the eighth annual Innovation Showcase in Indianapolis, Governor Pence outlined a proposal to strengthen and accelerate Hoosier innovation by creating entrepreneurial cultures, leveraging strategic partnerships, and increasing support and capital for start-up and scale-up companies like Octiv.
 Since 2013, more than 150 tech firms have committed to locating or growing in Indiana, together committing to create more than 13,200 quality, skilled jobs for Hoosiers.

-Octiv provides a sales productivity platform designed to create efficiencies in process workflows for creating and managing documents and assets like sales presentations, quotes, proposals and contracts.
-Octiv integrates data from CRM, CPQ, ERP and other systems to streamline workflows, save time and accelerate sales opportunities.
-Founded in 2010, Octiv serves over 400 organizations including large enterprises such as General Electric and Siemens, and high-growth companies such as DoubleDutch and G/O Digital.
-To learn more visit www.Octiv.com.
+Octiv provides a document workflows platform designed to create efficiencies in generating documents like proposals, quotes, contracts, presentations and more.
+Octiv integrates data from back-office systems to streamline workflows, save time and accelerate the document creation and delivery process.
+Founded in 2010, Octiv services more than 400 organizations including enterprises such as General Electric and Siemens, and high-growth companies such as Lindamood-Bell and G/O Digital.
+To learn more, visit octiv.com.

 The Indiana Economic Development Corporation (IEDC) leads the state of Indiana’s economic development efforts, focusing on helping companies grow in and locate to the state.
 Governed by a 12-member board chaired by Governor Mike Pence, the IEDC manages many initiatives, including performance-based tax credits, workforce training grants, public infrastructure assistance and talent attraction and retention efforts.
 For more information about the IEDC, visit www.iedc.in.gov.